alexch/rerun/README.md

         rerun app.rb

-Or if you're running a Rack app that's configured in config.ru but you want to override its port:
+Or if you're running a Rack app that's configured in config.ru but you want it on port 4000 and in debug mode:

-        rerun "thin start --port=4000 -R config.ru"
+        rerun "thin start --debug --port=4000 -R config.ru"

 # Options: